cb7754/QuickBooks-Desktop-Library/README.md

-This Library is a sample of a .Net library to interface with QuickBooks Desktop to Read, Save and/or Modify the following objects:
+This Library is a sample of a .Net library to interface with QuickBooks Desktop using QuickBooks SDK QBFC, to Read, Save and/or Modify the following objects:

   •	Inventory Items
   •	Non-Inventory Items